Virginia’s Reproductive Freedom Amendment

 • Hospital and clinic closures, particularly in non-Medicaid expansion states

-• Inadequate broadband access limiting telemedicine options
+• Inadequate broadband access limiting telehealth options

 • Incarcerated people experience systematic violation of reproductive rights through denial of comprehensive healthcare, coercive practices, and family separation, with the criminal justice system functioning as a driver of reproductive oppression.
+Seventy-five percent of incarcerated people with uteruses are of reproductive age, and two-thirds are mothers and primary caregivers to young children.

 Key forms of oppression: